Feri80/Battleships/README.md

 #### In The Name Of God
 # Battleships
-## Fundamentals Of Programming Fianl Project
+## Fundamentals Of Programming Final Project
 ### Created By Farhad Aman Winter 2021